 - Adapt to image resolution

 - If the imported layer and the image have a different resolution, it’ll scale the filelayer by scaling it’s resolution.
 In other words, import a 600dpi A4 image onto a 300dpi A4 image, and the filelayer will be scaled to fit precisely on the 300dpi image.
-Useful for comics, where the ink-layer is prefered to be at a higher resolution than the colors.
+Useful for comics, where the ink-layer is preferred to be at a higher resolution than the colors.

 File Layers can currently not be painted on.
 If you want to transform a file layer, you need to apply a transformation mask to it and use that.